i-dot-ai/i-dot-ai-utilities/src/i_dot_ai_utilities/logging/README.md

 ### Creating Log Messages
 Once the logger is initialised, you can create log messages in different ways depending on your requirement.
-For example, you can create simple messages with string literals:
+For example, you can create simple messages with string-literals:

 ```
 logger.info("A thing happened")